natalie-develops/nat-develops/README.md

-Hey there! 👋
+<h4>Hey there! 👋</h4>
-✨ I'm Natalie ✨ and I am feel really connected to helping people through the means of cutting edge technology!
-I enjoy creating python automation scripts as well as diving into cloud infrastructure.
+✨ I'm Natalie ✨ and I feel really connected to helping people through the means of cutting edge technology!
+I enjoy creating  automation scripts as well as diving into cloud infrastructure.

 - 😄 Pronouns: She/Her
 - 🌱 I’m currently learning chaos engineering with K8's